ros2/design/articles/055_ros_parameter_design.md

 - **List currently set parameters**

+    Since the number of parameters might be large this needs to be able to provide subsets of the parameters.
+    E.g. the parameters could be queried incrementally for a tree-like GUI.

 - **Provide notifications when parameters are added and removed or theie value has been changed**

 - **Reject changes to parameter values**